 Sustainable finance products and services

-Our sustainable finance product offering falls under two general categories: use-of-proceeds financing, earmarked to finance sustainable activities, and sustainability-linked general corporate financing.
+Our sustainable finance product offering falls under two general categories: use-of-proceeds financing, where proceeds are allocated to specific activities, and sustainability-linked general corporate financing.
+For Nordea’s own issuances and financing, the eligibility criteria for both categories are further described in Nordea’s respective frameworks.
 Find descriptions of the different sustainable financing formats below.

 Green Bonds

-Green bonds are a fixed-income financing instrument where 100% of the money from the bonds are earmarked for climate-related or environmental projects.
+Green bonds are a fixed-income financing instrument where the proceeds from the bonds are allocated to climate-related or environmental projects.
 The bonds can be issued by public, private or multilateral entities to raise capital for projects that generate identifiable climate or environmental benefits.
-Examples for projects include renewable energy, energy efficiency, water and waste management, pollution prevention and control, and green buildings.
-The proceeds from the bonds are tracked and managed in a reliable manner and transparency is ensured by reporting after financing.
+Examples of projects include renewable energy, energy efficiency, water and waste management, pollution prevention and control, and green buildings.
+The proceeds from the bonds are tracked and managed in a reliable manner and transparency is ensured by reporting after issuance.

 In principle, green bonds work just like other bonds: investors in bonds become creditors of the issuing entity – they basically lend money to whoever issues the bond.
 The investors are in return paid a fixed interest rate and returned their initial investment when the bond matures.